Amber-Lea-P/cafeMenu/notes.md

   .item p { }

   The typography of heading elements (e.g. h1, h2) is set by default values of users' browsers.

+  Note that hr elements are self closing.
+  The default properties of an hr element will make it appear as a thin light grey line.
+You can change the height of the line by specifying a value for the height property.